 On 11th August 1943 Keith was posted, as a second pilot, to 517 Squadron, No.19 Group of Coastal Command.
 517 Squadron was formed as a Meteorological Unit.
 It was based at RAF St. Eval located southwest of Padstow in Cornwall, moving to RAF St. Davids in November 1943 located near St. Davids, Pembrokeshire, Wales, and RAF Brawdy in February 1944 located 6.3 miles east of St. Davids.

-The Meteorological Unit aircrew typically comprised a first and second pilot, a navigator, a flight engineer (Flt Eng), 4 Wireless operator / Air Gunners (WAGs) and a Meteorologist Air Observer (MAO).
+The Meteorological Unit aircrew typically comprised a crew of eight: a first and second pilot, a navigator, a flight engineer (Flt Eng), 4 Wireless operator / Air Gunners (WAGs) and a Meteorologist Air Observer (MAO).